In this course, we will study state and local politics with special attention to issues of the built environment.

 Attendance policies:

-• Students may miss up to three classes without penalty.
-Students who miss more than three classes will suffer a deduction of one-third of a grade (e.g. a B+ becomes a B).
-Students who miss more than five classes will suffer a full grade deduction (e.g. a B+ becomes a C+).
+- Students may miss up to four classes without penalty.
+Students who miss more than four classes will suffer a deduction of one-third of a grade (e.g. a B+ becomes a B).
+Students who miss more than six classes will suffer a full grade deduction (e.g. a B+ becomes a C+).

 Late Assignments: Late assignments may be submitted for partial credit, but no assignments will be accepted after the last day of finals week.